dylibso/chicory/docs/docs/usage/wasi.md

 ### stdin, stdout, and stderr

-At the very least, you probably want to orchestrate stdin, stdout, and stderr of the module.
+To start with, you want to orchestrate stdin, stdout, and stderr of the module.
 Often, this is the way you communicate with basic WASI-enabled modules by way of the [command pattern](https://dylibso.com/blog/wasi-command-reactor/).
 In order to make it easy to manipulate these streams, we expose stdin as an [InputStream](https://docs.oracle.com/javase/8/docs/api/java/io/InputStream.html) and stdout/stderr as an [OutputStream](https://docs.oracle.com/javase/8/docs/api/java/io/OutputStream.html).